moreaumc/pw/README.md

-The goal of the Pipeline Wizard project is to create a DSL that effectively captures the essense of the CI/CD pipeline domain without exposing too many internals about the actual execution engine.
+The goal of the Pipeline Wizard project is to create a DSL that effectively captures the essence of the CI/CD pipeline domain without exposing too many internals about the actual execution engine.

 Initial goal will be to support Jenkins 1.6.x and Jenkins 2.0 CI servers.